 Peer-relative scores, weakest to strongest

 C.H.
-Robinson Worldwide, Inc. is a global provider of third-party logistics and freight transportation services.
-The company uses technology and compliance expertise to manage supply chains.
+Robinson Worldwide, Inc. is a provider of third-party logistics and freight transportation services.
+The company operates globally, connecting shippers with carriers across multiple modes of transport.

 Break down CHRW's position across all dimensions with the full interactive tool.